 The operating liquidity of a company is measured in terms of its working capital.
-A positive working capital is a sign of sufficient funds for efficient operability and growth, It enhances the solvency and credit-worthiness of the organisation.
-A negative working capital could lead to difficulties in making payments, and bankruptcy.
+Positive working capital is a sign of sufficient funds for efficient operability and growth.
+It enhances the solvency and credit-worthiness of the organisation.
+Negative working capital could lead to difficulties in making payments and bankruptcy.

 Working capital = Current assets - Current liabilities